Reliance Worldwide (ASX:RWC): Plumbing supplies as a 4-decade high inflation hedge

 Two things are troublesome instead.
 Firstly, it has so many prices to monitor including the materials it uses in product manufacturing (copper, brass, steel and resins).
 It also is on the hook for higher packaging and freight costs, not to mention higher energy bills, while getting less bang for its buck than prior to the pre-pandemic.
 It now takes 12 weeks for goods manufactured in Australia to be shipped to the US, double what it took pre-COVID.

 Secondly, it can take Reliance Worldwide several months to discuss price increases with customers.
 By the time they agree to them, prices may have increased even further.
-At its FY22 results last August, CEO Heath Sharp told shareholders it had moved prices on some items in the UK four times in the last 12 months.
+At its FY22 results, CEO Heath Sharp told shareholders it had moved prices on some items in the UK four times in the last 12 months.

 Also keep in mind that even if customers can stomach price increases, other factors are impacting demand as well.
 These include heavy stockpiling of fixtures and fittings to guard against supply chain disruption, and a shortage of professional tradespeople – leaving a large backlog of work that cannot be completed.

-Strong results were made in FY22 and 1HY23
+Strong results were made in FY22 and FY23

 In FY22 (the 12 months to 30 June 2022), Reliance Worldwide’s sales increased 17% to US$1.2bn and EBITDA increased 3% to US$268.7m.
 The company’s statutory net profit declined 3% (at US$137.4m), however, due to amortised goodwill, acquisition costs and asset impairment charges.
 The company’s cash flow from operating activities was down 44% in 12 months due to high working capital investments.
 The latter figure, however, was still in positive territory, at US$139.6m.
 Reliance paid out 9.5c per share as a dividend, which was less than half of the company’s adjusted earnings per share.

-Looking to 1HY23, Reliance Worldwide increasedits net sales by 15% to US$601.3m.
-The Americas has been a strong contributor with sales growing 28% in that region, compared to just 1% in the Asia-Pacific and 3% in EMEA.
-But for EZ-Flo, US sales would only have gained 6%.
-Cash flow from operating activities increased 57% to US$94.3m and its NPAT increased 5% to US$66.6m.
+Looking to FY23, Reliance Worldwide increased its net sales by 6% to $1.24bn.
+The Americas has been a strong contributor with sales growing 13% in that region, compared to a 4% decline in the Asia-Pacific and 3% growth in EMEA.
+Although its NPAT came in at $155.7m (down 4%), its cash from operations more than doubled to $292.7m.
+It paid a dividend of 9.5 cents per share.

 The future looks bright

-In our view, Reliance Worldwide is worth A$4.99 per share using a DCF model (a 26% premium to its $3.96 closing price on April 17.
+In our view, Reliance Worldwide is worth A$6.72 per share using a DCF model.
 We have gone with consensus estimates for revenue and earnings, used a WAAC of 9% (using a 3.6% risk free rate of return, a 5% equity premium and a 1.08 beta).
 After assuming 10% cost-inflation in FY23 and 5% in FY24, we assume inflation moderates to 3% per annum thereafter.
+It is important to note we did the entire model in USD and returned US$4.48 per share, a 33% premium to the $3.37 share price on February 20, 2024.
+The current exchange rate returns A$6.72, although forex rates can be volatile.

-Judging by the company’s 40% share price growth since last Christmas, it appears investors are optimistic about the company.
+Judging by the company’s 70% share price growth since December 2022, it appears investors are optimistic about the company.

 Reliance Worldwide (ASX:RWC) share price chart, log scale (Source: TradingView)